databendlabs/databend/website/blog/2022-12-21-databend-weekly-73.md

 Stay connected with the latest news about Databend.

-#### Introduce Rust Native Sqllogictest Framework
+#### Introduced a Rust Native Sqllogictest Framework

-Sqllogictest is a program designed to verify that an SQL database engine computes correct results by comparing the results to identical queries from other SQL database engines.
+Sqllogictest verifies the results returned from a SQL database engine by comparing them with the results of other engines for the same queries.

-In the past, Databend has run this test using a program written in Python and has migrated a large number of test cases from other successful databases.
-Recently, we have reimplemented this program with [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) using Rust.
+In the past, Databend ran such tests using a program written in Python and migrated a large number of test cases from other popular databases.
+We implemented the program again with [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) in recent days.

 **Learn More**